 The worst time was when she realised that she was losing periods of time and was clearly frightened by what is happening to her.
 She would forget how to find her way around places and buildings she had visited for many years.
-On one occasion she to the toilet in a restaurant and not be able to find her way back to the table.
+On one occasion, she visited the toilet in a local restaurant and was not be able to find her way back to the table.
 Even more frightening was that she was unable to recognise us from a distance.

 Gradually as the disease progressed she had become increasingly non-cooperative and swung between being defensive or verbally aggressive as she struggled with her shame and embarrassment and fear.
 It was a painful time for us all but especially for my dad who was still in denial of the diagnosis and was bewildered and hurt.

-Now she is bed bound unless he is hoisted into her wheelchair, she needs to be fed and is unable to communicate verbally, she no longer recognises me or my family.
-However, she still loves a cuddle and finds an arm around her shoulders comforting and she smiles broadly.
-We are also lucky that we have found a lovely local nursing home where she has loved for the last couple of years and has allowed us to visit her whenever we like and to get involved in her care, yet know that she is well looked after.
+In 2017, she became bed bound.
+Unless hoisted into her wheelchair, she needed to be fed and became unable to communicate verbally.
+Around this time she started to no longer recognise me or my family.
+However, she still loved a cuddle and found an arm around her shoulders comforting and she used to still smile broadly when shown love.
+We were also lucky to have found a lovely local nursing home where and we visited her whenever we could and got involved in her care, yet we had the reassurance that she is well looked after.

 Here are the 11 tips for coping with the diagnosis when it happens to someone you love.